crossroadsfpga/enso/README.md

 mkdocs serve
 ```

-Note that this does not automatically rebuilds the hardware and software API reference.
+Note that this does not automatically rebuild the hardware and software API reference.
 You need to rerun `meson compile docs` to do that.